Nsamudera/rate-limiter/README.md

 Fixed window consideration
 * For example, every 1 hour will mean that the limit will refresh at 00:00, 01:00, 02:00, etc
     * Pros:
       *  Refresh window is uniform (easy to remember).
-For example, if it refreshes every hour, we know it'll refresh on 00:00, 00:01, etc. If it refreshes every 10 minutes, we know it'll refresh on 00:00, 00:10, etc
+For example, if it refreshes every hour, we know it'll refresh on 00:00, 01:00, etc. If it refreshes every 10 minutes, we know it'll refresh on 00:00, 00:10, etc
     * Cons:
-      * Will need a cron that runs each to refresh the limit
+      * Will need a cron to refresh the limit
         * This can be expensive as the number of clients grow
         * This might need more effort to maintain, as we need to consider if clients are no longer active
         * Additional dependency on the cron.
 If there is issue with the cron, it will impact the rate limit